Quick

 As you navigate the changes that come with aging, it's essential to prioritize your eye health and be proactive in addressing any visual disturbances, such as floaters and flashes.
 By understanding the common causes, recognizing when to seek medical attention, and working with your eye care professional, you can take steps to maintain your vision and quality of life.

 If your are experiencing floaters and flashes, schedule a comprehensive eye exam today.
 Visit Davie Family Eye Care at our office in Davie, Florida, or call (754) 238-5360 to book an appointment.
+We are proud to serve patients in Cooper City, Plantation, Southwest Ranches, Pembroke Pines, and Miramar, offering exceptional eye care to these vibrant communities.

 Helpful Articles